 - the setting QR code scanned is not valid.
 The app fails to add a user on a Cloud4Wi account because it is not correctly paired

-When the app attempts to install WPA-2 Enterprise profiles in iOS, the device attempts to connect to WiFi network immediatly.
+When the app attempts to install WPA-2 Enterprise profiles in iOS, the device attempts to connect to WiFi network immediately.
 If the network is not in range, you'll get an error such as the one reported in the screenshot below.
-The profile is installed correctly and the device will reconnect automatically to WiFi whenever in rage.
+The profile is installed correctly and the device will reconnect automatically to WiFi whenever in range.

 If you click on the SSID and do not get the prompt asking for username and password, it means that you have a valid profile on your device but the authentication fails.

 Find the users of your app in the Cloud4Wi dashboard, open the user profile and inspect the troubleshooting tab to see if there are any errors.